zerofo/hacBrewPack/README.md

 [TARGET].nacp
 ```
 You must place created 'main' and 'main.npdm' files in exefs folder, you can find them in build/exefs
-You must place created nacp file with 'control.nacp' filename in control folder
+You must rename created nacp file to 'control.nacp' and place it in control folder

+### Icon
-You should place your icon with "icon_{Language}.dat" file name in control folder, "icon_AmericanEnglish.dat" is the default one if you don't manually edit your nacp
+You should place your icon with "icon_{Language}.dat" file name in control folder, "icon_AmericanEnglish.dat" is the default one if you don't manually edit your nacp, dat files are just renamed jpg files
 Check [switchbrew](http://switchbrew.org/index.php/Settings_services#LanguageCode) for more info about language names
 Your icon file format must be JPEG with 256x256 dimensions
-If you see placeholder instead of icon after installing nsp, It's likely due to exif data, To delete extra exif data, Open icon with GIMP or Paint, save as bmp, Open it again and save as jpeg
+It's highly recomended to delete unnecessary exif data from your jpeg file (easy way: Open icon with GIMP or Paint, save as bmp, Open it again and save as jpeg)
+If you see placeholder instead of icon after installing nsp, It's likely due to exif data
 If you have some exif data that horizon os doesn't like (like Camera Brand), Your app may leave in installing state in qlaunch
 If you don't put your icon in control folder, you'll see a general icon after installing nsp (i don't recommend this)
+### Logo
 "logo" folder should contain "NintendoLogo.png" and "StartupMovie.gif", they'll appear when the app is loading
 Both files are not licensed according to [switchbrew](http://switchbrew.org/index.php/NCA_Content_FS) but i didn't include them anyway, You can also replace these files with custom ones
 You can use --nologo if you don't have any custom logo and you don't have the original ones, as the result switch will show a black screen without nintendo logo at top left and switch animation on bottom right
-CLI options:
+### CLI options:
 ```
 *nix: ./hacbrewpack [options...]
 Windows: .\hacbrewpack [options...]